 Mechanical Engineering (ME)

 Preference in registration is given to declared engineering majors.
-Please consult the current Schedule of Courses for confirmed offerings each semester.

 ME 113 Introduction to Engineering Design I (2) (1 Lec, 1 2-hr Lab) Introductory experience in analysis, synthesis, and design.
 Teamwork and project required.
 Pre: high school physics or consent.